-1 Most important, the Commission's findings 2 provided a foundation for the Civil Rights Acts of 3 1960, 1964, 1965, and housing discrimination in 1968.
+1 Most important, the Commission's findings provided a foundation for the Civil Rights Acts of 2 3 1960, 1964, 1965, and housing discrimination in 1968.
 In 1981, I understand that President 4 Reagan appointed a conservative African American 5 6 Chairman, Clarence Pendleton, an opponent 7 affirmative action.
 And, in 1983, Reagan attempted to 8 fire three members of the Commission, but the law 9 stated that a president could fire a Commissioner only 10 for "misbehavior in office."
-11 A Senate compromise bill resulted in the 12 current Commission makeup of eight, half appointed by 13 the President and half by the Congress, with six-year 14 terms that do not expire with the inauguration of a 15 new President.
-And thank goodness for that.
-16 I understand that the Commission recently 17 voted to investigate federal civil rights enforcement 18 under President Trump, expressing grave concerns over 19 the administration's proposal to cut spending and 20 staffing on civil rights efforts in multiple agencies 21 and cutting out many positions in the Civil Rights 22 Division in the Justice Department, the other enduring 23 provision from Eisenhower's 1957 Civil Rights Act.
+11 A Senate compromise bill resulted in the 12 current Commission makeup of eight, half appointed by 13 the President and half by the Congress, with six-year 14 terms that do not expire with the inauguration of a 15 And thank goodness for that. new President.
+16 I understand that the Commission recently 17 voted to investigate federal civil rights enforcement 18 under President Trump, expressing grave concerns over 19 the administration's proposal to cut spending and 20 staffing on civil rights efforts in multiple agencies soldiers, we should thank you, the Commission, the and cutting out many positions in the Civil Rights provision from Eisenhower's 1957 Civil Rights Act.